 UPF clothing is another name for sun blocking clothing.

 UPF (Ultraviolet Protection Factor) works similarly to SPF.
 This lets you know how effective a particular item of clothing will be for protecting your skin from the sun.

-(A) Not wear enough sunscreen in their initial application.
+(A) Don’t wear enough sunscreen when applying.

 While SPF sunscreen can protect you from the sun for 90 to 120 minutes.
 UPF clothing provides vital long-term protection for as long as you have it on your body.

-When you’re shopping for an item of UPF clothing, look for a UPF higher number 50 or so.
+When you’re shopping for an item of UPF clothing, look for a UPF higher number of 50 or so.
 This means only 1/50th or roughly 2% of UVB light gets through the clothing and reaches your skin.

 Don’t plan for UPF clothing to replace SPF sunscreen altogether.
 Both sunscreen and sun blocking clothing should be used in combination.
 Use both to maximize the amount of sun protection you are providing for your skin’s safety.